ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 ### Hoe do I structure the inside of my app?

-* Just one warning is about making hexagons within hexagons, as this pattern does not next.
+* Just one warning is about making hexagons within hexagons, as this pattern does not nest.
 Not impossible, but is easily possible to run into difficulty when trying it

 ### Where do i put my files?